ENCCS/intermediate-mpi/content/mpi-and-threads-pt1.rst

 `OpenMP <https://www.openmp.org/>`_ is the open standard for HPC threading, and is widely used with many quality implementations.
-It is possible to use raw ```pthreads`` <https://en.wikipedia.org/wiki/POSIX_Threads>`_, and you will find MPI examples using them, but this is much less productive in programmer time and made more sense when OpenMP was less mature.
+It is possible to use raw ```pthreads``
+<https://en.wikipedia.org/wiki/POSIX_Threads>`_, and you will find MPI
+examples using them, but this is much less productive in programmer time.
+It made more sense when OpenMP was less mature.
 In most HPC cases, OpenMP is implemented using ``pthreads``.

 This workshop will use simple OpenMP for illustrative purposes.
 For more information on OpenMP check out `these tutorials